kaanhangithub/note-api/README.md

 * Kotlin: Primary programming language used to build the backend.
 * Springboot: Framework for creating scalable, production-ready RESTful APIs.
-* MangoDB: NoSQL database used for flexible and scalable data storage.
+* MongoDB: NoSQL database used for flexible and scalable data storage.
 * JWT (JSON Web Token): Used for secure user authentication and authorization.